Using a cloud application does not mean your data is backed up.

 If you want the field schematics and drop down values you can use the API.
 I do this for my clients, and might make it into more of an automated service in the near future.

-Contact me or click Pick Lists and Field Schema Tool if you want to learn more.
+Contact me or click Pick Lists and Field Schema Tool to learn more.

 What is your Current Backup Strategy

 - Do you have a strategy that is written down and reviewed?